A relative innovation in sports nutrition is nutritional supplements during training in intra-workout drinks.

 - Men's testicles shrink, the prostate gland enlarges, and sperm levels drop.

-- Female athletes may take on more male like characteristics, such as broader backs, wider shoulders, thicker waists, flatter chests, more body and facial hair and deeper voices.
+- Female athletes may take on more male-like characteristics, such as broader backs, wider shoulders, thicker waists, flatter chests, more body and facial hair and deeper voices.
 Menstrual cycles may become irregular or stop.

-combat oxidative damage in the body induced by free radical damage.
+- An antioxidant is any compound which can combat oxidative damage in the body induced by free radical damage.